 The Information Commissioner is able to apply a number of mechanisms to resolve complaints including investigation, education, and by providing information.

-More information on how to make a complaint is in Complaints about an agency’s conduct
+More information on how to make a complaint is in Fact Sheet – Complaints about the actions of agencies.

 The Information and Privacy Commission NSW acknowledges the materials published by the Office of the Australian Information Commissioner in the production of this fact sheet.